hakkibatuhanuyar/XOX-game-/README.md

 # XOX-game-, cows&bulls game and others

-Simple XOX game :)

-and some practices on python!
+Simple games and some practices on python!

 will be updated :)